 Nada’s Lykoi Cats

 The name “Lykoi Cat” roughly means “Wolf Cat” in Greek….a very fitting name for these guys!
 These cats have the appearance of a werewolf due to their lack of undercoat.
 The coat varies in thickness/hairlessness based on the individual cat as well as the climate in which the cat lives, Hormones and genetics.
 Some of the lines including those used in founding the breed shed or molt several times throughout their lives as their hair follicles lack properties needed to sustain a full coat.
 We are breeding for stronger more stable coats and are trying to eliminate the more hairless cats from out program.

 The Lykoi Cat is a natural mutation from a domestic shorthair.
 The mutation has occurred in domestic cats over the last 30 years, but to date, no reports of anyone starting a breed have been made.
 Our founding cats come from two unrelated litters.
 The first litter came from Virginia and was identified as a possible Sphynx mutation by a rescue, this was later disproved with DNA testing.
 The mother appeared to be a normal black domestic shorthair.
 Dr. Leslie Lyons did DNA test for the kittens to confirm they were not Sphynx or Devon mutation.
-Patti Thomas then offered these babies to Dr. Johnny Gobble and his wife who were fascinated by the appearance of these cats!
+Patti Thomas then offered these babies to Dr. Gobble and his wife who were fascinated by the appearance of these cats!